Programme Structure | Te Anga Hōtaka

 Day one of the TIPE programme starts at 8am, you will be asked to meet at the DHB Learning Centre for the programme orientation and meet the local staff involved with the programme.

-In the afternoon there is a group activity where all the Wairoa and Tairāwhiti students are escorted to and stay overnight at a marae in the local area (Noho marae).
+In the afternoon there is a group activity where all the Wairoa and Tairāwhiti students are escorted to and stay overnight at a marae in the local area (Noho marae) – subject to government Health and Safety guidelines.

 Clinical placements | Rauanga Haumaru